 Pastor Curtis is an Assistant Pastor and accomplished musician for a church in The Greater Toronto Area, Canada while leading a singles ministry, Christian Singles On-The-Go.
 Canadian readers, you can also join and/or follow on Facebook.

-Pastor Curtis was willing to answer a few of my pressing questions about when to start dating after divorce.
+Today, Pastor Curtis is going to answer a few of my pressing questions about when to start dating after divorce.
 He has been such a great Christian Brother to me, through my 5+ years of healing, that I knew anything he had to share would help us all to find healing from our Savior, during and after divorce.

 Thank you again, Curtis!